Black-Bottom Coconut Bars

 To make the crust:

-Using a microwave-safe bowl, melt butter in microwave.
+- Using a microwave-safe bowl, melt butter in microwave.
 Whisk in sugar and salt.
-Whisk in egg, then sugar and flour.
+Whisk in egg, then cocoa powder and flour.
 Mix until smooth.
 Spread evenly in prepared pan.

 To make the topping: